 Ingredients

-For Thandai powder (masala) (makes ¾ cup)
+For Thandai Masala powder (makes ¾ cup)

 - 40 almonds

-- 2 tablespoon cashews
+- 2 tablespoons cashews

 - 1 tablespoon poppy seeds khus khus

-- 20 peppercorns
+- 20 black peppercorns

-- 1 tablespoon fennel seeds sauf
+- 1 tablespoon fennel seeds saunf

 - 15 green cardamom pods